Corallo/WriteUp/OpenTheFlag WriteUp.md

-We need to do a deeper search to see if we find how to fix this problem With ROPgadget, we can see all the possible gadgets, and filter them with a grep:
+We need to do a deeper search to see if we find how to fix this problem

+With ROPgadget, we can see all the possible gadgets, and we can filter them with a grep:

 ![AltText](https://i.gyazo.com/8bf6e2b70c0f48b401ff4d88814d94ed.png)

 Here we go.

 A nice mov ebx, ecx

 If we put together our gadgets we get: